tensorflow/quantum/README.md

 ---

-TensorFlow Quantum (TFQ) is a python framework for hybrid quantum-classical machine learning that is primarily focused on modeling quantum data.
+[TensorFlow Quantum](https://www.tensorflow.org/quantum) (TFQ) is a Python framework for hybrid quantum-classical machine learning that is primarily focused on modeling quantum data.
 TFQ is an application framework developed to allow quantum algorithms researchers and machine learning applications researchers to explore computing workflows that leverage Google’s quantum computing offerings, all from within TensorFlow.

 ## Motivation

-Quantum computing at Google has hit an exciting milestone with the achievment of [Quantum Supremacy](https://www.nature.com/articles/s41586-019-1666-5).
+Quantum computing at Google has hit an exciting milestone with the achievement of [Quantum Supremacy](https://www.nature.com/articles/s41586-019-1666-5).
 In the wake of this demonstration, Google is now turning its attention to developing and implementing new algorithms to run on its Quantum Computer